James T. A. Osborne

-James Thomas Armour Osborne RE (1907-1979) was a British painter, original printmaker, etcher and engraver known for his ornithological and wildlife prints.
+James Thomas Armour Osborne (13 January 1907 – 16 April 1979) was a British painter, original printmaker, etcher and engraver known for his ornithological and wildlife prints.
 He was a student at the Royal College of Art, a Rome Scholar, a Fellow of the Royal Society of Painter-Etchers (now Royal Society of Painter-Printmakers) and a founder of the Society of Wildlife Artists.

+Early life and education

-James Thomas Armour Osborne was born in Ninfield, East Sussex, Britain in January 1907, the son of a Scottish farmer who migrated to England at the beginning of the century.
+James Thomas Armour Osborne was born in Ninfield, East Sussex, on 13 January 1907, the son of a Scottish farmer who migrated to England at the beginning of the century.
 Throughout his early life he spent much of his time in the surrounding countryside of his parents’ farm, watching and sketching wildlife of every kind.
 This led Osborne to study at Hastings School of Art, concentrating on sculpture, which he nearly made his career path.
 During his time at Hastings he won a scholarship to the Royal College of Art where he found that the medium of print suited him better and in his final year made the switch to the Print School, then under the direction of Malcolm Osborne.
-His talent was instantly recognised and he went on to gain the highest accolade, the Prix de Rome Scholarship in Engraving.
+He went on to gain the highest accolade, the Prix de Rome Scholarship in Engraving.

+Career

 In 1932 he returned to England and took a position teaching at the Polytechnic School of Art in Regent Street.
-In 1937 he married the sculptor Charlotte Ellen Gibson (1902-1994) also a Rome Scholar and a fellow of the Royal Society of British Sculptors.
-For many years they lived together in a house that had been specially designed for artists by Sir John Belcher for the sculptor Sir Hamo Thornycroft at 2A Melbury Road, Holland Park, London.

 In 1946 Osborne was elected an A.R.E a member of the Royal Society of Painter-Etchers (now Royal Society of Painter-Printmakers) and elected a fellow (R.E) in 1957.
 He exhibited regularly with the society.
 His works were exhibited at the Royal Academy Summer Exhibition twenty-four times between 1936 and 1970.
 His work was shown throughout regional galleries in the UK and in the US and he was also included within Arts Council touring exhibitions in Europe.

 In 1964, together with Eric Ennion, Robert Gilmore, Elieen Soper, and Keith Shackleton, he founded the Society of Wildlife Artists and was a regular exhibitor with the Society at the Mall Galleries, London.